Guitarist, Musician, Philosopher

 Chris Forte is a Chicago-based touring and performing guitarist.
-With influences spanning many genres, Chris' diversity as a player and musician have brought him through the wealth of experiences that make up his career.
+With influences spanning many genres, Chris' diversity as a player and musician have brought him through the many experiences that make up his career.

 Chris' current independent album release, Backyard Astronomy, exemplifies the grace with which he fluently goes from style to style.